How Money Ranked the 2022 Best Colleges

 Acknowledgements

 Former Money senior writer Kim Clark was instrumental in developing our methodology and rankings.
-Mark Schneider, now the director of the Institute of Education Sciences, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at the Institute of Education Sciences, consulted with Money on the creation of these rankings in 2014 when they were at the American Institutes for Research.
-Cameron Smither, now at the American Association of State Colleges & Universities, also influenced Money’s rankings while he worked at AIR.
+Mark Schneider, former director of the Institute of Education Sciences, and Matthew Soldner, now the commissioner of the National Center for Education Evaluation and Regional Assistance at the Institute of Education Sciences, consulted with Money on the creation of these rankings in 2014 when they were at the American Institutes for Research.
+Cameron Smither also influenced Money’s rankings while he worked at AIR.

-Money is thankful to several higher education experts whose insights in recent years helped us make decisions on what data to use and how to weigh it.
+Money is thankful to several higher education experts whose insights every year help us make decisions on what data to use and how to weigh it.

 The Money editorial staff is solely responsible for the final ranking decisions.